OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/use_cases/USE_CASES_1.md

 Flash a new SD card (see [here](https://www.raspberrypi.com/documentation/computers/getting-started.html), [Raspberry Pi Imager](https://www.raspberrypi.com/software/) does the job).
 Make sure you enable the `ssh` interface (from the command line, use `raspi-config`, from the Graphical Desktop, use `Menu` > `Preferences` > `Raspberry Pi Configuration`, and then `Interfaces`).
 This interface enablement can also be done through the settings (geared wheel) of the Raspberry Pi Imager.

+##### Java version
 This new image may contain a Java Development Kit (aka JDK).
 Make sure it's right:
 ```
 pi $ java -version